SmalkiGroove/heroes-expansion/doc/SKILLS.md

 - __Stunning Blow__ : Every standard hero’s attack moves the target back along the ATB bar for 0.2 points.
 - __Get Stronger__ : Hero gains +1 Attack and Defense.
 - __Mark of the Damned__ : The hero receives special combat ability to punish the target enemy creature with a powerful strike if that creature is about to attack, retaliate or cast any spell.
 Once declared, Mark of the Damned is active until the end of combat.
-- __Critical Strike__ : Critical Strike improves the hero's attack ability.
-There's a 40% chance that an attack performed by the hero will deal double damage to a target.
+- __Critical Strike__ : Hero's attacks will always deal double damage to a target.

 ### SHATTER_MAGIC
 - __Back to the Void__ : All creatures led by the hero inflict triple damage to summoned enemies.
 - __Mana Burst__ : The hero calls upon the forces of fire to affect enemy casters.
-Any time an enemy creature casts a spell it will receive damage 10 times the hero's level.
+Any time an enemy creature casts a spell it will receive damage equal to 12 per hero level.
 - __Magic Filter__ : Creatures in hero's army are immuned to 2 random elements during battles.
 - __Protection__ : Decreases damage dealt to your creatures by magic attacks by 15%.
 - __Sap Magic__ : Damage dealt by enemy spells is reduced by 20%.